blackflux/aws-sdk-wrap/README.md

 #### sqs.QueueProcessor({ queueUrls: String[], stepsDir: String, ingestSteps: String[] })

 Initialize a queue processor lambda handler with steps.
 Steps need to be defined in the steps directory as separate `STEPNAME.js` files.
-QueueUrls needs to be defined with valid queues used by each step.
+Each queueUrl used by a step must be defined in QueueUrls.

-Each `step` needs to export `schema` (Joi schema), `handler` (execution logic ingesting payload and event), `next` (array of next possible steps) and `queueUrl` (the queue that the step is subscribed to).
+Each `step` needs to export `schema` (Joi schema), `handler` (execution logic ingesting payload and event), `next` (array of next possible steps) and `queueUrl` (the queue that the step is ingested into).

 The schema needs to define the event name under `name`.
 New events that are to be re-queued into the queue need to be returned from the `handler` function as an array.